Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Observations

 The flux densities were measured using standard aperture photometry, with the aperture size centred on each target with a diameter scaled to $\theta_{\rm ap} = 1.5 \theta_{\rm s}$.
 The background was determined in an annulus of inner and outer radii $1.5\theta_{\rm ap}$ and $2\theta_{ap}$.
 To correct for loss of flux density outside of the aperture, an aperture correction as predicted for a Gaussian flux density distribution with size $\theta_s$ was applied to each measurement:

 where the flux density enclosed within a given aperture is

 and $\theta_{\rm in}$ and $\theta_{\rm out}$ are the inner and outer radii of annulus within which the background is measured.
 For the well-resolved sources (diameter 50\,\% larger than the beam FWHM), no aperture correction was applied.
-Typical aperture corrections are 1.5 for the compact sources and 1 for the large supernova remnants.
-The use of a Gaussian source model for the intermediate cases (source comparable to beam) is not strictly appropriate for supernova remnants, which are often limb-brightened (shell-like), so the aperture corrections are only good to about 20\,\%.
-The uncertainties for the flux densities are the propagated statistical uncertainties (technically, appropriate for white uncorrelated noise only) taking into account the number of pixels in the on-source aperture and background annulus and using the robust standard deviation within the background annulus to estimate the pixel-to-pixel noise for each source.
+Aperture corrections are typically 1.5 for the compact sources and by definition unity for the large sources.
+The use of a Gaussian source model for the intermediate cases (source comparable to beam) is not strictly appropriate for SNRs, which are often limb-brightened (shell-like), so the aperture corrections are only good to about 20\,\%.

+{\bfcc The uncertainties for the flux densities are a root-sum-square of the calibration uncertainty (from Table~\ref{planckprop}) and the propagated statistical uncertainties.
+The statistical uncertainties} (technically, appropriate for white uncorrelated noise only) take into account the number of pixels in the on-source aperture and background annulus and using the robust standard deviation within the background annulus to estimate the pixel-to-pixel noise for each source.
 The measurements are made using the native {\tt Healpix} maps, by searching for pixels within the appropriate apertures and background annuli and calculating the sums and robust medians, respectively.
 This procedure avoids the need of generating extra projections and maintains the native pixelization of the survey.

-To verify the extraction method, we use the procedure on the well-measured Crab Nebula, which is also one of the survey targets.
-The flux densities are compared to previous measurements in Fig.~\ref{crabsed}.
+{\bfc We verify the flux calibration scale by using the procedure described above on the well-measured Crab Nebula.} The flux densities are compared to previous measurements in Fig.~\ref{crabsed}.
 The good agreement verifies the measurement procedure used for this survey, at least for a compact source.
-The \Planck\ Early Release Compact Source Catalogue (ERCSC) flux density measurements for the Crab are lower than those determined in this paper, due to the source being marginally resolved by \planck\ at high frequencies.
-The highest-frequency \planck\ measurements in this survey all suffer from severe contamination by unrelated emission, because they are generally at low Galactic latitude where \ion{H}{ii} regions are often close-by and much brighter than the supernova remnants.
+The \Planck\ Early Release Compact Source Catalogue {\bfc \citep[hereafter ERCSC]{planck2011-1.10}} flux density measurements for the Crab are lower than those determined in this paper, due to the source being marginally resolved by \planck\ at high frequencies.